Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - Removed infolink trigger near the exit door of the MJ12 Lab (Mission 5) that referenced an infolink that doesn't exist, which caused an error message to appear.
 - When Moderate Map Balance Changes are enabled, a prisoner manifest will be left on the desk in the Mission 5 jail, listing the items that were taken away from you.
 - When using Password Assistance, the Known Accounts window will automatically select the first account in the list that you know the password to, instead of the last account.
+-The conversation with the hostages in the Battery Park subway station (Mission 2) will no longer start as you approach them.
+Instead, you need to actually interact with them for the conversation to begin.
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.